 The University is looking forward to welcoming you to York’s vibrant research community.
-However, we know there may still be Covid-19 related travel restrictions and other issues that may make it difficult for you to come to York in Spring Term 2021.
+However, we know there may still be Covid-19 related travel restrictions and other issues that may make it difficult for you to come to York in Autumn Term 2021.

 Whilst in an approved TRR period, supervision meetings will take place via video-conferencing.
 Training, networking and other support, both academic and pastoral, will also take place online.
-Although you will be away from York’s physical campus, we will do all we can to support you.

 Temporary Remote Research is not the same as enrolling on a distance-learning PGR programme.
 TRR is a temporary measure and you will be expected to come to York and continue your research on campus as soon as it is safe and practical to do so.

 The University, your department and the Graduate Students’ Association will provide a remote induction to introduce you to our active research community so that you feel part of York from the outset.